Betwixt & Between

 “Liminality can perhaps be described as a fructile chaos.
 A fertile nothingness, a storehouse of possibilities, not by any means a random assemblage but a striving after new forms and structure, a gestation process, a fetation of modes appropriate to anticipating post-liminal existence”.
 Victor Turner

-This experience has challenged my thinking around the extent to which certain images of our past might reappear at times of uncertainty.
-And this has led me to question if unconscious sensation can be made manifest in what we can see or envision, and ultimately what we can photograph.
-Exploring the unfamiliar terrain of my new coastal home with my camera has enabled me to seek out images of things that seem to hover as if on the edge of something.
-Uncertain saltwater forms, alien marine life and eerie night-time shoreline shadows, appear in my photographs unaltered and estranged.
+These experiences have prompted me to reflect on how images from our past can resurface during moments of uncertainty, and to question whether unconscious sensation can be made visible, imagined, sensed, or ultimately photographed.
+Exploring the unfamiliar terrain of my coastal surroundings with a camera has allowed me to seek out images that appear to hover on the brink of something undefined.
+Uncertain saltwater forms, alien marine life, and eerie nocturnal shoreline shadows emerge in the photographs unaltered, estranged, and quietly unsettling.

 Winner of British Journal of Photography Edition 365 2021